pixelflinger/whykk/README.md

 `TIMEKPR.PRG` is a companion utility specifically designed for Atari ST systems running TOS 2.06 or higher.
-Its purpose is to address a specific anomaly in TOS 2.06+ where the XBIOS `Settime` function inadvertently updates the GEMDOS system clock, interfering with `WHYKK.PRG`'s year correction mechanism.
+Its purpose is to address a specific anomaly in TOS 2.06+ where the XBIOS `settime` function curiously updates the GEMDOS system clock, interfering with `WHYKK.PRG`'s year correction mechanism.

-When `TIMEKPR.PRG` is installed, it patches the original XBIOS `Settime` routine to prevent this redundant GEMDOS clock update.
+When `TIMEKPR.PRG` is installed, it patches the original XBIOS `settime` routine to prevent this unnecessary GEMDOS clock update.
 This ensures that `WHYKK.PRG` can correctly manage the year offset without its adjustments being overridden by TOS.